system76/docs/_articles/system76-software.md

 # Notes about these instructions

-They were tested on a Galago Pro (galp3-b) and a Pangolin (pang10) and both systems do not have NVIDIA GPU's so this process doesn't go over installing the NVIDIA Driver.
-Due to this your system may not have working switchable graphics.
+NOTE: These instructions were tested on a Galago Pro (galp3-b) and Pangolin (pang10).
+Neither system have NVIDIA GPUs, so this process doesn't go over installing the NVIDIA driver (system76-driver-nvidia).
+Due to these limitations, switchable graphics may not work on NVIDIA systems.

 ## Arch